sharetribe/flex-docs/src/docs/cookbook-data-model/extend-listing-data-in-ftw/index.md

   },
 ```

-The exports from that file are included in the `src/config.js` file and
+The exports from that file are included in the _config.js_ file and are
-are available as properties in `config.custom`.
+available as properties in `config.custom`.
 Search filters and some
 components used to edit and present the data rely on a data model of an
 array of objects that contain `key` and `label` properties.